TeamQuay/Character-Movement/README.md

 Make sure to get familiar with the [Godot Engine](https://godotengine.org/) and GDScript. ([Documentation](https://docs.godotengine.org/en/stable/about/index.html))

+Also note the [code style guidelines](https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/) that we will be following for this project.

 ### Rough Tasks List
 - consult designers on what sorts of movement needed
 - update character sprites